Why ADHD Brains Struggle with Decluttering (And What Actually Helps)

 Conventional advice also creates unrealistic aesthetics.
 Pinterest-perfect pantries with matching containers and labelled everything look lovely but don't survive first contact with ADHD reality.
 Within a week, the lids are off, nothing is in the right container, and what do you do with the overflow of the bag of pasta that didn't fit in the jar.

-What actually works for ADHD brains
+What Actually Works for ADHD Brains

-Visible storage
+Visible Storage

 If you can see it, you'll use it.
 Open shelving, clear boxes, hooks instead of drawers.
 The goal isn't to hide things, it's to keep them in your eyeline and therefore in your awareness.